Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation.md

 ### Create Your Own Alpha Function
-Let's create your own alpha function using `Bézier Curves`, by setting two control points, C1 and C2.
+You can create your own alpha function using `Bézier Curves`, by setting two control points, C1 and C2.
 The control points are for a Bézier curve whose end points are fixed at (0, 0) and (1, 1) respectively.

 ```csharp
 // Define two control points C1, C2